Uberspace/lab/source/guide_ttrss.rst

 ----------------------------------

-As Tiny Tiny RSS uses a rolling release model with the git master branch as current stable version, we wil use git to download the software.
+As Tiny Tiny RSS uses a rolling release model with the git master branch as current stable version, we will use git to download the software.
 So go to the webroot and clone Tiny Tiny RSS.

 ::